latleger/SQL-Project/README.md

 	- ensure duplicates have been removed to ensure incorrect analysis

 ## Results
-	- Custoemrs are primarily within the United States.
+	- Customers are primarily within the United States.
-	- Custoemr are mostly purchasing NEST Smarthome products.
+	- Customers are mostly purchasing NEST Smart Home products.
 	- Product stock levels are dependant on lead times or quantities sold.

 ## Challenges